AriellaKatz/sort-o_EFH/README.md

 ## BubbleSort
 * Best case: Already sorted
   * Runtime complexity: 1
-  As described below, if the list is already sorted in ascending order, it makes one pass with 0 swaps, regardless of the length of the list.
+  As described below, if the list is already sorted in ascending order, it makes one pass with 0 swaps (this is because our code for BubbleSort only continues onto additional passes if a swap has been made in the most recent pass), regardless of the length of the list.
 As the length increases, the runtime complexity is constant.
 * Worse case: Arranged entirely in descending order
   * Runtime complexity: n^2
   Suppose you have an list, A, of length n.
 As described below, an array of length n+1, B, will have n+1 passes (n passes to walk all but the greatest element to the other side of the list, plus one more pass afterwards that requires no swaps/walking, telling the program the sort is over).
 All of the passes in A will require the same number of swaps as in B, except for the first pass in B, which requires one more swap (an n number of swaps), since it has another element.
 Thus, increasing the length of a list by 1 increases the number of passes by 1 and the number of swaps by n, the previous length of the list.
 A list has the following number of swaps: (n-1) + (n-2) + (n-3) + (n-4) + ... + (n-n) -> n * n - (1+2+3+4+...+n) -> n * n - (n+1)n/2 -> n^2 - (n^2 + n)/2 -> n^2/2 - n/2